-But the definitions for these same acronyms when they are given in a weather forecast.
+But then I noted the definitions for these same acronyms when they are given in a weather forecast.
 For example, what does it mean when a terminal forecast predicts the weather at my destination to be VFR at the time of my proposed arrival?
 In this context I found a description of “VFR weather” as indicated when ceilings are greater than 3000 feet and visibilities are greater than five miles or significantly better weather than that required to operate under “basic VFR” according to the regulations.
 In the forecast context, IFR weather is defined as ceilings of 500 to 1000 feet, and/or visibilities of one to three miles.
 Searching further, I found “Low IFR”, described as the condition when ceilings are less than 500 feet and/or visibilities are less than one mile.
 Finally, I found defined “Marginal VFR”, or MVFR-when ceilings are between 1000 and 3000 feet, and/or visibilities are between three and five miles.

 Confused yet?
 Remember, one set of definitions represents the conditions that must prevail for us to legally operate under a specific set of operating rules.
 The other set of definitions are used purely for interpreting or “visualizing” forecasts.
 Different definitions for the same term can be confusing.

 In real life, though, what we really care about when we are operating under visual conditions is whether we can see well enough to maintain a wings level attitude and navigate by what we see out the windshield.
 If you think about it, neither of the above noted definitions for “VFR” gives the pilot assurance that he or she can see well enough to fly in the prevailing conditions.
 They offer some indication, of course, but no assurances.
 Part of the problem is the way we learn about weather and its effects on flying during our pilot training days.